Homemade Eno Fruit Salt is easy & quick recipe using only three ingredients. Treat acidity or ferment food items instantly with it.

-When using lemon juice then we make Eno instantly.
 This Eno is not stored in a bottle but is made as and when required.
-This is my favourite method as I make it when required.
+I love this method.
 The steps to do so are as follows:

 - Or, you can take Baking soda in a bowl, add lemon juice and then put this mixture over the batter.
 Either way, you can use it.